-2. The Empire State Building, May 2007.
+2. May 2007.
 You’ve seen the views in your head a thousand times over, but nothing can possibly match up to the glorious reality.
 Take The Otis Elevator up and, as you rapidly ascend, observe how it keeps track of the rising altitude instead of counting the floors!

-3. The Empire State Building, May 2007.
+3. May 2007.
 The 86th floor open-air observation deck wraps around the structure’s spire, offering three hundred and sixty degree views of NYC and beyond.
 Once you’ve caught your breath, it’s fun to pick out all those heavyweight NYC landmarks, from Central Park, Brooklyn Bridge and The Flatiron Building, to Times Square, The Hudson River and The Statue of Liberty.

-5. The Empire State Building, May 2007.
-I rarely do the black and white thing; so forgive me this one indulgence.
+5. May 2007.
+I rarely do the black and white thing, so forgive me this one indulgence.
 This shot includes The Chrysler and MetLife buildings.

 Like this?
 Then why not check out my other articles from around The Big Apple.